 Here is everything you need to help you mark Safer Internet Day at your school, youth setting or even workplace.

 The 2020 Safer Internet Day competition in Wales challenged children and young people to create a public announcement style advert aimed at friends and family.
 The theme is ‘A better internet: how to look after yourself and others’.
 The competition will close on 6 December 2019.
 Finalists will be invited to a screening of the films on Tuesday 11 February 2020 at the Safer Internet Day Event in Cardiff.

-Bilingual Safer Internet Day Education packs will be available for schools in November on the Online safety zone.
-The resources will provide a range of resources for schools to deliver sessions to children and young people across the age ranges.
+Bilingual Safer Internet Day Education packs are now available on the Online safety zone.
+These packs provide a range of resources for schools to deliver sessions to children and young people across the age ranges.